 - Track & Field

 Our Art Program lets each participant experience an array of different mediums focusing on a positive outcome.
 Our participants need a place which enables them to fulfill and release their creative potential through the arts.
 Each person is an artist in his or her own way.
+The art program would not be possible without the support of the Alabama State Council on the Arts.

 - Daily crafts